 Step 2: Map what your route to success looks like.
 If you want to lose 30 pounds and you’ve never even set foot in a gym before (provided the gym is your chosen path), you’re gonna need to first begin with making a space in that busy schedule for the gym.
 Incorporating healthier options into the diet, investing in a gym bag that can stay in the car, and hiring a trainer may all need to be on that list.
 Either way, map out what must happen in order for you to get as close as possible to your goal, and organize them in order of what must happen first, and then map out what must happen in order to make that first step a success.

 In other words, plan.
 Plan thoroughly.

 Step 3: Realize that you’re in the midst of creating and changing habits.
 You’re incorporating more fitness-focused activities in your life in ways they weren’t before.
 That’s great!
-But let’s face it – life happens.
-When you wind up getting pulled in opposite directions – and one of those directions is to the gym and the other is towards work, what do you do?
+But let’s face it, life happens.
+When you wind up getting pulled in opposite directions—and one of those directions is to the gym and the other is toward work—what do you do?

 Step 4: Be patient with yourself.
-Don’t let February come around, and you’ve quit simply because you didn’t have a perfect journey.
-If you give it time, follow your plan, and account for potential curveballs in your game, you can rest assured you’ll do fine.
+Don’t let February come around and you’ve quit simply because you didn’t have a perfect journey.
+If you give it time, follow your plan and account for potential curveballs in your game, you can rest assured that you’ll do fine.
 You will absolutely fail some days, but that failure isn’t enough to justify you throwing in the towel.
 Keep at it!
 As I always say, your body will thank you for it!

-Erika Nicole Kendall is the writer behind the award-winning blog, A Black Girl’s Guide to Weight Loss, where she chronicles her journey of going from 330lb couch potato to certified personal trainer, nutritionist, and all-around fitness dynamo.
+Erika Nicole Kendall is the writer behind the award-winning blog, A Black Girl’s Guide to Weight Loss, where she chronicles her journey of going from 330-pound couch potato to certified personal trainer, nutritionist and all-around fitness dynamo.
 Ask her your health and fitness-related questions on twitter at @bgg2wl.